saad-shamsi/ai_financial_analyst_openai/README.md

 # Welcome to My Repository

-This repository contains Jupyter Notebook files with code related to [provide a brief description of the purpose of your code].
+This repository contains Jupyter Notebook files with code related to financial analysis with OpenAI Assitants API.

 ## Key Points